averagehuman/vps-init/README.rst

 ========

-A collection of scripts for initially provisioning a single remote Ubuntu server prior to installing a web application. (ubuntu version 12.04)
+A collection of scripts for initially provisioning a single remote Ubuntu server prior to installing a web application.
+(Tested on Ubuntu 12.04 LTS and Ubuntu 14.04 LTS)

 Prepare Remote Host
 -------------------